Max Bill: Teaching

 In 1944, Bill became a professor at the Kunstgewerbeschule Zürich.
 In 1953, alongside Inge Aicher-Scholl and Otl Aicher, he founded the Ulm School of Design (German: Hochschule für Gestaltung – HfG Ulm) in Ulm, Germany, a design school initially created in the tradition of the Bauhaus and which later developed a new design education approach integrating art and science.
 The school was notable for its inclusion of semiotics as a field of study.
 The school closed in 1968.
 Faculty and students included Tomás Maldonado, Otl Aicher, Josef Albers, Johannes Itten, John Lottes, Walter Zeischegg, and Peter Seitz.

 Bill was a professor at the Hochschule für bildende Künste Hamburg and chair of Environmental Design from 1967 to 1974.
 In 1973 he became an associate member of the Royal Flemish Academy of Science, Literature and Fine Art in Brussels.
 In 1976 he became a member of the Berlin Academy of Arts.
 In addition to his teaching, Bill wrote and lectured extensively on art, architecture and design, appearing at symposiums and design conferences around the world.
 In particular, he wrote books about Le Corbusier, Kandinsky, Ludwig Mies van der Rohe, and artistic theory.

 Exhibitions

 Bill executed many public sculptures in Europe and exhibited extensively in galleries and museums, including a retrospective at the Kunsthaus Zürich in 1968–69.
 He had his first exhibition in the United States at the Staempfli Gallery in New York City in 1963 and was the subject of retrospectives at the Albright-Knox Art Gallery in Buffalo and the Los Angeles County Museum of Art in 1974.
 He participated in documentas I (1955), II (1959), and III (1964).
 In 1993, he received the Praemium Imperiale for sculpture, awarded by the Emperor of Japan.

 Bill is credited with having been "the spark that lighted the fuse of Brazil's artistic revolution" and the country's "movement toward concrete art" with his 1951 retrospective at the São Paulo Museum of Modern Art.
 He strongly influenced Brazilian artists like Franz Weissmann.

+An exhibition of Bill's graphic work, Max Bill.
+Multiplied Artworks as Originals Artworks (1938–1994), was shown at the Museu Fundación Juan March, Palma (25 February - 30 May 2015) and Museo de Arte Abstracto Español, Cuenca (24 June - 18 September 2015).

+From 16 October 2015 - 17 January 2016, the Fundación Juan March, Madrid exhibited Max Bill, the first retrospective of his work exhibited in Spain.
+The exhibition included 170 works spanning Bill’s career and body of work.